snaphat/ValuSoftUltimatePinball/README.md

 # Patches

-The following patches should be applied _after_ the binary patches from the [ValuSoftUltimatePinballBinaryPatches](https://github.com/snaphat/ValuSoftUltimatePinballBinaryPatches) repository.
+The following patches should be applied  <ins>**after**</ins> the binary patches from the [ValuSoftUltimatePinballBinaryPatches](https://github.com/snaphat/ValuSoftUltimatePinballBinaryPatches) repository.

 ## Ghost Name Patch
 - Files needed